cyber-prophet/cy/numd-lazy-tests/numd_capture.md

-│ cy graph-merge                                │ merge two graphs together, add the `source` column                       │ │ cy graph-to-particles                         │ Output unique list of particles from piped in cyberlinks table           │ │ cy particles-keep-only-first-neuron           │ In the piped in particles df leave only particles appeared for the fi... │ │ cy graph-update-particles-parquet             │ Update the 'particles.parquet' file (it inculdes content of text files)  │ │ cy graph-filter-neurons                       │ Filter the graph to chosen neurons only                                  │ │ cy graph-filter-contracts                     │ Filter the graph to keep or exclude links from contracts                 │ │ cy graph-append-related                       │ Append related cyberlinks to the piped in graph                          │
+│ cy graph-merge                                │ merge two graphs together, add the `source` column                       │ │ cy graph-to-particles                         │ Output unique list of particles from piped in cyberlinks table           │ │ cy particles-keep-only-first-neuron           │ In the piped in particles df leave only particles appeared for the fi... │ │ cy graph-update-particles-parquet             │ Update the 'particles.parquet' file (it includes content of text files)  │ │ cy graph-filter-neurons                       │ Filter the graph to chosen neurons only                                  │ │ cy graph-filter-contracts                     │ Filter the graph to keep or exclude links from contracts                 │ │ cy graph-append-related                       │ Append related cyberlinks to the piped in graph                          │